kanaka/web-socket-js/README.md

 ## WebSocket protocol versions

 - web-socket-js supports [Hixie 76 version](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76) of WebSocket protocol by default i.e. in [master branch](https://github.com/gimite/web-socket-js).
-- If you want to try newer [Hybi 07 version](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-07), check out from [hybi-07 branch](https://github.com/gimite/web-socket-js/tree/hybi-07).
-This will become the master branch in the future, probably when Chrome switches to Hybi 07.
+- If you want to try the newer [Hybi version](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-12), check out from [hybi-08 branch](https://github.com/gimite/web-socket-js/tree/hybi-08).
+This will become the master branch in the future, probably when Chrome switches to Hybi 08 (spec version 8-12).
 - Hixie 75 or before is no longer supported.